One of the easiest ways to get your car started and get on the road once again is to jump start your vehicle, and here’s exactly how to do it!

 The cars should be parked with their bonnets facing each other to ensure the leads can reach both batteries easily, but they should not be touching.
 Once in the optimum position, keep the handbrakes on and the ignitions switched off.

-Connect the leads
+4. Connect the jump leads

 Open and securely prop up the bonnets of both vehicles.
 Underneath the hood you’ll find your battery, and the positive and negative terminals that you will have to attach the leads to should be clearly marked.